ranabarakat/One-Time-Pad-Crack/README.md

 # One-Time Pad Crack

 ## Background
 The one-time pad is a cryptographic technique known for its theoretical security when used correctly.
 It involves the encryption of messages using a secret key that is at least as long as the plaintext.
-Each bit or character in the plaintext is XORed with the corresponding bit or character in the key, resulting in a ciphertext.
+Each character in the plaintext is XORed with the corresponding character in the key, resulting in a ciphertext.

 The key is crucial in the one-time pad encryption.
 It must be random, used only once, and kept secret.
 The fundamental principle behind the one-time pad's security is that if the key is truly random and used only once, it becomes computationally infeasible for an adversary to decrypt the ciphertext without the key.